-In company projects, a single company maintains centralized control throughout the pre-release LLM development stages, and may engage in strategic external partnerships to gain access to external expertise or resources.
-While the single company model has received attention in the OSS context~\cite{riehle2012single}, open source AI brings further nuances that need consideration, e.g., how to grow and engage the user communities across the various artifacts pre- and post release.
-Licensing practices and business model design is an important area for future work, exploring how they can help to support an open innovation and collaboration process, while ensuring business value for the company.
+In company-led projects, a single company maintains centralised control throughout the pre-release LLM development stages and may engage in strategic external partnerships to gain access to external expertise or resources.
+While the single-company model has received attention in the OSS context~\cite{riehle2012single}, open source AI introduces further nuances that warrant consideration, e.g., how to grow and engage user communities across the various artefacts pre- and post-release.
+Licensing practices and business model design are important areas for future work, exploring how they can support an open innovation and collaboration process while ensuring business value for the company.

-Public research institutes have used single institute and multi-organizational governance models.
-While similarities can be drawn to both single- and multi-company governance models in OSS~\cite{schaarschmidt2015firms}, there are fundamental differences, e.g., in what incentivizes the organizations (e.g., science vs. profit), and how novel and valuable information is managed (e.g., open science vs. corporate trade secrets).
+Public research institutes have used single-institute and multi-organisational governance models.
+While similarities can be drawn to both single- and multi-company governance models in OSS~\cite{schaarschmidt2015firms}, there are fundamental differences, e.g., in what incentivises the organisations (e.g., science vs. profit), and how novel and valuable information is managed (e.g., open science vs. corporate trade secrets).
 Open collaboration may, hence, have larger potential in the context of projects operated by public research institutes.
-Yet, as these are governed by their respective funding sources, and complex partner and project agreements, openness can quite easily be stifled.
-Future work is needed to bring light on how open collaboration can be incentivized, enabled, and performed in the public research context at large.
+Yet, as these are governed by their respective funding sources and complex partner and project agreements, openness can be stifled quite easily.
+Future work is needed to shed light on how open collaboration can be incentivised, enabled, and carried out across the public research context.